 1. Manual: With the help of hand wheel, handle, lever or sprocket, etc., it is driven by human power.
-When transmitting large torque, it is equipped with reduction gears such as worm gear and gear.
+When transmitting large torque, it is equipped with worm gear, gear and other reduction devices.

 2. Electric: driven by a motor or other electrical device.